Dental Bonding For Different Purposes

 The process of applying dental bonding is simple and almost immediate.

-If you have tooth decay, chipped or cracked tooth, or gap between teeth, you are most likely to be a candidate for dental bonding.
+If you have tooth decay, chipped or cracked teeth, or a gap between teeth, you are most likely to be a candidate for dental bonding.

 Once you book an appointment for dental bonding treatment, you are good to go.